 Amphibians vs Reptiles

-Because they look kind of similar, people are often confused about the difference between amphibians and reptiles.
+Because they look kind of similar, people are often confused about the difference between them.
 Let’s clear up the confusion…

 Reptiles are scaly creatures, with dry bodies, that live on land.
 They breathe through their lungs and don’t have gills.
 They lay eggs on land and the eggs have hard shells.